sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 <a name="for-developers-tips-and-tricks"></a>
 ## Tips and tricks

--   Set a maximimum width of 600px for the page area that contains input fields
+-   Set a maximimum width of 700px for the page area that contains input fields
--   Screen resolution - If screen resolution is less than 700px, set left aligned = false
 -   To include the visual connector between Subscription and resource group, set `Nested = True` on the resource group control.
+-   The spacing between the items in the footer is 12px

 <a name="for-developers-related-documentation"></a>
 <a name="for-developers-related-documentation"></a>